 This behavior is something I know all too well.
-I look back on certain events in my past and know I was objectifying women, or treating them disrespectfully.
-Most of the men I work with have the same issues, and these are some of the behaviors we work through in their counseling.
-I had to work through them too as part of my own recovery.
+I look back on certain events in my past and know I was objectifying women or treating them disrespectfully.
+Most of the men I work with in sex addiction recovery have the same issues.
+These are some of the behaviors we work through in their counseling.
+I had to work through them too as part of my own sex addiction recovery.

 Did Something Happen In Your Past?

-When I first begin working with a sex or porn addict, I start with a questionnaire.
-Right at the top of the page I ask them to tell me about sex, from the earliest moment when they understood it.
+When I first begin working with sex or porn addicts, I start with a questionnaire.
+Right at the top of the page, I ask them to tell me about sex from the earliest moment when they understood it.
 To put it bluntly, at what point did you first realize that your penis was for more than urination?

 These experiences are the beginning of the end for many men.
 The point at which they break off from what might have otherwise been a normal life with committed relationships, healthy views on intimacy, and respect for their partners.

 Or perhaps the moment happened later in life.
 Some men I work with had relatively safe and normal upbringings, but then had a traumatic sexual experience in young adulthood.
 These might include assault, unwanted sexual contact, harassment, humiliation, coercion, or rape.
 You do not simply bounce back after an experience like that, and if you’ve had such a moment in your life, I want you to begin examining it.